MaxGenash/be-rides-rest-test-service/Readme.md

 3. Run `npm test`
 4. Run `npm start`
 5. Hit the server to test health `curl localhost:8010/health` and expect a `200` response
+6. The full list of available endpoints with detailed descriptions is available at `localhost:8010/api-docs`

 ## Tasks